Chapter 5. Emergency Services

 a.
 Request assistance from other facilities as soon

-as possible, particularly if radar or direction finder
+as possible, particularly if radar is available.

 b.
 Coordinate efforts to the extent possible to

 assist any aircraft believed overdue, lost, or in

 distress.
 If the aircraft is transponder璭quipped and